FabioFi/memcached-operator/README.md

-# Golang Based Operator Tutorial
+# Golang Based Operator Tutorial - notes

 ## What’s in a basic project?